buddy/vault-plugin-secrets-engine-buddy/README.md

 ### Configuration

-To generate short-lived tokens, you need to [create a personal access token](/docs/api/getting-started/oauth2/personal-access-token) (or root token) in Buddy.
-The root token must have the scope `TOKEN_MANAGE`
+The short-lived tokens are created using the [personal access token](/docs/api/getting-started/oauth2/personal-access-token) (or root token) in Buddy.
+The root token must have the scope `TOKEN_MANAGE`.

 ```sh
 $ vault write buddy/config token=ROOT_TOKEN
 Success!
 Data written to: buddy/config
 ```

-Additional options:
+Available options:

-`token_auto_rotate` - Enable auto rotating of root token.
-The day before expiration there will be an attempt to rotate it.
+`token_auto_rotate` - enables auto-rotation of root token the day before the expiration.
 When error is encountered plugin will try every hour to rotate it until the token expires.

 `token_ttl_in_days` - The TTL of the new rotated root token in days.
 Default: 30.
 Min: 2